diegobayerl/diegobayerl/README.md

  🔭 Hi I'm Diego
     I'm a developer in constant training.
 But the important thing is that knowledge always adds up

-🚀 > Try it once, twice, three times and, if possible, try the fourth, fifth and as many times as necessary.
-Just don't give up on the first ones, persistence is a friend of conquest.
-If you want to get where the majority can't, do what the majority can't.
+🚀 > Try it once, twice, three times and if possible try the fourth, the fifth and as many times as necessary.
+Just don't give up on the first few attempts, persistence is a friend of conquest.
+If you want to get to where most people don't go, do the that most don't.